vennilapon/java-challenge/readme.md

 - Is the application running as expected
 - No performance issues

-#### Your experience in Java
+#### My experience

-Please let us know more about your Java experience in a few sentences.
-For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have around 4 years experience in Java and I started to use Spring Boot Webflux for last 6 months
+- I am good in analytics and logics
+- I have experience in working with Insurance projects

+#### Improvements done from the master branch
+- Bug fixes
+- Exception Handling
-- I'm a beginner and just recently learned Spring Boot
+- Spring documentation
-- I know Spring Boot very well and have been using it for many years
+- Adding comments
+- Security for controllers
+- Caching Logics
+- Unit tests and Integration tests for controller
+- Pagination for GET ALL method
+- Spotless code format plugin to maintain same code format

+#### Improvements I would like to do
+- using docker containers
+- Jenkins deployment
+- Sonar and Jacoco integrations